Lewa Marathon

 The Lewa Safari Marathon is an annual fund raising event held at Lewa Downs, about 140 mi north of Nairobi, Kenya.
 The 42.195 km endurance race is sponsored by Safaricom in partnership with the Lewa Wildlife Conservancy and Tusk in order to raise funds for numerous community development and wildlife conservation efforts.
-Most well known for its unique setting Runner's World Magazine included the Lewa Marathon as being, 'One of the top ten races to run in your life'.
+Most well known for its unique setting, Runner's World Magazine named the Lewa Marathon as being, 'One of the top ten races to run in your life'.

 History

 Since the first event was held in 2000, the Lewa Marathon has become widely known for its difficult terrain and harsh climate, drawing competitors and spectators from all over the world.

 Some of the more notable competitors include 2004 Olympic silver medalist Catherine Ndereba. and former marathon world record holder Paul Tergat.
 Pippa Middleton ran this race in 2015 as her first full marathon.

 The 2020 edition of the race was cancelled due to the coronavirus pandemic, with all registrants having the option of either obtaining a full refund (minus transaction fees) or transferring their entry to 2021.